Jet Ski Legal Requirements for NY

-Jet skis are considered personal watercraft (PWC) vessels.
+Can you jet ski in the Hudson river?
+Yes, jet skis are considered personal watercraft (PWC) vessels.
 As of January 1, 2005, you must have a boating safety certificate and be at least 14 years of age or older to operate a personal watercraft.
 To get your certification to operate a PWC, you’ll need to take written exams on applicable regulations as part of the Boating Safety Education Course.

 Who Teaches the Boating Safety Education Course?

 There are several providers that teach in-person and online boating courses in your NYC area, and you can find out more about them at: https://parks.ny.gov/recreation/boating/education.aspx

 How to Get Your PWC License in NY

 There are three steps to getting your PWC license (source—https://www.boaterexam.com/usa/newyork/faq.aspx).